This article is based on the Azure CTP June Update. All information is subject to change.

-It’s no secret among my colleagues that the Windows Azure Service Bus functionality didn’t really get much support from me.
-However, with the Windows Azure CTP June Update, Microsoft has finally added enough features to move the Service Bus from what I considered not much more than a placeholder to a truly useful technology.
-For my purpose here, the essential piece of messaging technology the Windows Azure Service Bus now offers is Topics, a rich publish-and-subscribe capability.
+It’s no secret among my colleagues that the Azure Service Bus functionality didn’t really get much support from me.
+However, with the Azure CTP June Update, Microsoft has finally added enough features to move the Service Bus from what I considered not much more than a placeholder to a truly useful technology.
+For my purpose here, the essential piece of messaging technology the Azure Service Bus now offers is Topics, a rich publish-and-subscribe capability.
 I’ll focus on Topics in this article and draw, as I am so often apt to do, from my retail industry experience to look at how the technology can be used to facilitate inter-store inventory checks.

 Have you ever gone to buy something and found that the last one has just been sold, or that the item you want is in some way messed up?
 When this happens, the sales clerk will often go into the POS system and check the inventory at nearby stores.
 More often than not, that check is against inventory counts that are kept in a central database or enterprise resource planning (ERP) system of some type, and the clerk usually checks by store number using her tribal knowledge of the nearby stores.
 Often, the data is a bit stale because it’s only refreshed as part of the end-of-day processing when the transaction logs and other data are uploaded and processed by the corporate system.

 A more ideal scenario would be that a store could at any time throw a request about product availability into the ether and nearby stores would respond, indicating whether they had it.
-That’s what I’m going to set up using the Windows Azure Service Bus, as depicted in Figure 1.
+That’s what I’m going to set up using the Azure Service Bus, as depicted in Figure 1.

 Figure 1 An Inventory-Check Message